 During the life-changing coronavirus pandemic, I spent a gap year maintaining my health and safety alongside my family.
-In 2022, I rejoined my peers for in-person classes, and completed my Bachelor of Arts degree and minors this past August.
+In 2022, I rejoined my peers for in-person classes and completed my Bachelor of Arts degree and minors in August 2022.

-At the end of my academic career at Northeastern, I had created a well-rounded portfolio in various mediums of journalism.
+Now at the end of my academic career at Northeastern, I have created a well-rounded portfolio in various mediums of journalism.
 My work delves into the topics of race and gender, culture, lifestyle, current events, politics, activism and more.
-Yet it is my vested interest in social issues that is best reflected not only in my writing, but the collaborative leadership roles I undertake.
+Yet my vested interest in social issues is best reflected in my writing and the collaborative leadership roles I undertake.

-In print and digital journalism, I advanced from news correspondent, to columnist, to Opinions Editor at The Huntington News.
-Despite branching out from the independent student newspaper, I occasionally returned to my recurring role as copyeditor for their weekly content.
+In print and digital journalism, I advanced from news correspondent to columnist to Opinions Editor at The Huntington News.
+Despite branching out from the independent student newspaper, I occasionally returned to my recurring role as a copyeditor for their weekly content.

-Furthermore, my work is featured in several print issues of The Avenue Magazine and their online blog.
-For both spring and fall semesters of 2020, I became involved with WOOF Magazine, Northeastern’s only lifestyle magazine.
+Furthermore, my work has been featured in several print issues of The Avenue Magazine and its online blog.
+For the spring and fall semesters of 2020, I became involved with WOOF Magazine, Northeastern’s only lifestyle magazine.
 This came on the heels of my return from my first co-op, where I worked at the New York Bureau of NBC News at 30 Rockefeller Plaza.
-I was the only intern for the Specials team through both the summer and fall of 2019.
+I was the only intern for the Specials team through the summer and fall of 2019.

-With coffee always in hand, my spare time is spent journaling, reading my current favorite series, “Throne of Glass”, by Sarah J. Maas, binge-watching true crime shows on Netflix, or fueling various creative projects I have in queue.
+With coffee always in hand, my spare time is spent journaling, reading my current favorite series, “Crescent City: House of Sky and Breath” by Sarah J. Maas, binge-watching true crime documentaries on Netflix or fueling various creative projects I have on queue.